Sara-Habo/Desktop-Applications/Equalizer and virtual musical instrumentations/REEDME.md

 #### An audio level buttom is provided to make it easy to adjust the sound.
 #### you can use the sliders to control the intesity of the piano ,guitar and flute sounds in your song.
 ## 2.Virtual instruments
-#### If you want to creat your own song, you can use either a piano, guitar or a drum.
+#### If you want to creat your own song, you can use either a virtual piano, guitar or a drum in the virtual instruments tap.
 ## Demo video

 https://github.com/Sara-Habo/Desktop-Applications/blob/main/Equalizer%20and%20virtual%20musical%20instrumentations/Images/equalizer.m4v